 2. Take Control of Privileges

-Everyone, except the host, should have limited use to some in-app features so that the meeting or class can be controled.
+Everyone, except the host, should have limited use to some in-app features so that the meeting or class can be controlled.
 Under In Metting (Basic) select Host Only for Who can share?

 Screen sharing should be granted only to the host and you can still grant screen sharing privileges to a specific user in a meeting later.